 When you no longer wish to have a talent as part of yourself, you may perform a short ritual to unweave a thread(s) from your own pattern, deactivating the talent.
 If the talent is required by another talent to which you have woven a thread, this ritual fails.
 Otherwise:

-- Uncheck the talent in your playbook.
-You lose the use of this talent immediately. - $\cdot$ The thread is now available for other purposes. - Gain a random debility. - You may not mark XP from following your Passion this session.
+- Uncheck the talent in your playbook, losing use of it immediately. - The thread is now available for other purposes. - Gain a random debility. - \cdot You may not mark XP from following your Passion this session.

 Branch Out